What is business process design?

 Georgina Guthrie

-Similarly, a business is the sum of lots and lots of processes all happening at once: Every action, every task, feeds into the organization’s output.
-But unlike a big, unruly river, these processes can be carefully managed so that the end result is exactly what it should be.
+It works on the basis that a business is the sum of lots and lots of processes all happening at once.
+Every action, every task, feeds into the organization’s output.
+But unlike a big, unruly river, these processes can (and should) be carefully managed so that the end result is as good as it can be.
+Let’s take a closer look!

 What is a business process?